Dependent Care Support for Faculty & Staff

-Georgetown University realizes that balancing the needs of family and work during the pandemic is challenging and stressful.
+Georgetown University realizes that balancing the needs of family and work can be challenging and stressful.
 The following resources are available to help support you in managing your dependent care needs.

-A new position has been created to help faculty and staff navigate the many dependent care resources provided by Georgetown University.
-Finding the right support can be challenging and the new dependent care resource coordinator is here to help.
+Finding the right support can be challenging and the dependent care resource coordinator is here to help.
+Reach out to firstname.lastname@example.org (new window).

 Are you eligible for DC Paid Family Leave?